metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_model_package_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) ModelPackageSpec defines the desired state of ModelPackage.
-A versioned model that can be deployed for SageMaker inference. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) ModelPackageSpec defines the desired state of ModelPackage.A versioned model that can be deployed for SageMaker inference. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only